nautobot/nautobot-app-data-validation-engine/docs/admin/install.md

 # Installing the App in Nautobot

-!!! warning "Developer Note - Remove Me!"
-    Detailed instructions on installing the App.
-You will need to update this section based on any additional dependencies or prerequisites.

 ## Prerequisites

-- The plugin is compatible with Nautobot 1.2.0 and higher.
+- The plugin is compatible with Nautobot 1.0.0 and higher.
 - Databases supported: PostgreSQL, MySQL

 !!! note